Hannah Jackson: In popular culture

 In 2007, Dorothy Price-Haskins wrote a historical fiction novel called Unholiest Patrimony: "The Truth is Great and It Must Prevail.
-The work is presented as a "novel based on fact" that presents Andrew Jackson as having a sexual relationship with Hannah, resulting in a daughter, Charlotte.
+The work is presented as a "novel based on fact" that portrays Andrew Jackson as having a sexual relationship with Hannah, resulting in a daughter, Charlotte.
 According to Price-Haskins, the novel is based on a journal by Charlotte that remains in private hands.
 Jackson was not accused of having sex with his slaves during his lifetime and there is no DNA evidence that Jackson had children with slaves; but the novel highlights that exploitation was always a possibility in a slave-owning household.
-For example, Hannah told a story about one visitor who would use a slave woman for sexual pleasure while staying at the Hermitage; although Rachel was enraged, Jackson would plead ignorance.
+For example, Hannah told a story about one visitor who would use an enslaved woman for sexual pleasure while staying at the Hermitage; although Rachel was enraged, Jackson would plead obliviousness.